chrisrgunn/cs156project/README.txt

 			READ ME
 ***************************

-To run this application on Windows, you must use Anaconda.
-If Anaconda is not installed, please go to conda.io/miniconda.html and install the appropriate installer for Python 2.7
+To run this application on Windows, you must use Anaconda, otherwise it is incredibly difficult to install the necessary scipy library without it.
+If you don't already have Anaconda installed, please go to conda.io/miniconda.html and install the appropriate installer for Python 2.7.
+You can test to see if Anaconda is already installed by simply typing "conda" (without the quotes) in your terminal.

 Then in terminal: